simphony/simphony-remote-docker/base_images/ubuntu-12.04/README.rst

-Ubuntu 12.04 with Remote Access Support
+Ubuntu 12.04 with upgraded nginx

-- Preconfigured to work with Simphony Remote version 0.1.0
-- Default desktop is blank